falconizmi/start-with-fedora/waydroid-install.md

 ![image](https://github.com/user-attachments/assets/84e492c3-61a2-41ad-81ad-0aebf676a47c)

-2) Because we are on virtual machine, we to do this step: https://docs.waydro.id/faq/google-play-certification
+**VM-3**) If we are on virtual machine, we need to do this step: https://docs.waydro.id/faq/google-play-certification

 3) If you chose GAPPS
 you have to self certify for Google Play, follow steps here: https://docs.waydro.id/faq/google-play-certification